mui/material-ui/docs/data/material/migration/migration-v4/v5-style-changes.md

 ```

 :::warning
-⚠️ This adapter only handles the input arguments of `createTheme`, if you modify the shape of the theme after its creation, you need to migrate the structure manually.
+This adapter only handles the input arguments of `createTheme`.
+If you modify the shape of the theme after its creation, you need to migrate the structure manually.
 :::

 The following changes are supported by the adapter: